-During the initial 24 months following the Commencement Date ("Initial Period"), either the Company or Dr. Morag may terminate the Morag Agreement at its discretion at any time by providing the other party with a three months (or, following the Initial Period, six months) prior written notice of termination (the "Advance Notice Period").
+Either the Company or Dr. Morag may terminate the Morag Agreement at its discretion at any time by providing the other party with six months prior written notice of termination (the "Advance Notice Period").

 The Company may terminate the Morag Agreement "For Cause" (as defined in the Morag Agreement) at any time by written notice without the Advance Notice Period.